barend-erasmus/oauth2-framework/README.md

 ### OAuth2 Framework Model

-The OAuth2 Framework Model is used to interface which you'll need to implement in order for the framework to communicate with your database or API.
+The OAuth2 Framework Model is an interface which you'll need to implement in order for the framework to communicate with your database or API.

 The OAuth2 Framework Model consists of: